Department of Child and Family Studies

 Program Objectives & Outcomes

-Application to Practice: Students will demonstrate the ability to apply research and theory to practice, education, and/or policy.
+Application to Practice: Students will apply research and theory to real-world contexts such as education, program development, intervention, service provision, and/or policy to promote individual and family well-being.

-Culturally Responsive and Trauma Informed: Students will demonstrate an informed and responsive understanding of culture, diversity, inclusion, and trauma.
+Culturally Responsive and Trauma-Informed Practice: Students will demonstrate an informed and responsive understanding of how life experiences and/or challenges shape the well-being of individuals and families.

 Family and Consumer Sciences Education program learning objectives are aligned with the Missouri Teacher Standards and the National Standards for Family and Consumer Sciences Education developed by the National Association of State Administrators of Family and Consumer Sciences (NASAFACS).